Office of Institutional Effectiveness

 Behavioral and Social Analysis

-Demonstrate scientific or mathematical reasoning in problem-solving.
+Demonstrate scientific reasoning in problem solving.

 Every element of Indian River State College, including educational programs, administrative support services, educational support services and community/public service programs, strives for excellence and is committed to a process of continual improvement.
 Each department identifies goals in support of the College’s Mission and Goals.
 Departments conduct regular assessments to evaluate how well their goals are met.
 The assessment results highlight strengths and weaknesses; based on analysis of those results, departments implement plans for improvement.
 Naturally, the nature and frequency of assessment varies widely, according to the purpose of the department.